Shared Latent Space of Font Shapes and Their Noisy Impressions: Introduction

 \section{Introduction}

-It is known that different font shapes give different impressions.
-A recent paper~\cite{chen2019large} provides a large font dataset, where many people attach impression words to individual fonts.
-Fig.~\ref{fig:shape-and-impression} shows several examples of fonts and their impressions.
-In the dataset, $1,824$ impression words are attached to the $18,815$ fonts; therefore, about $10$ different impression words are attached to each font on average.
-This fact suggests that font is a multi-modal medium.
-A font is presented as letter images, i.e., visible shapes; simultaneously, it gives various impressions.
-If we can believe that the impression can be represented by a set of words, like Fig.~\ref{fig:shape-and-impression}, the multi-modality of a specific font is defined as the pairwise relationship between ``a shape set'' and ``an impression word set.''
-For example, the font {\tt 4-square} has two modalities, the 52 shape images of `A' to `z' and a set of impression words $\{$heavy, headline, display, $\ldots,\}$.
+Font is multi-modal.
+This is because a font is comprised of not only a set of visible letter shapes (from `A' to `z') but only a set of impressions.
+Fig.~\ref{fig:shape-and-impression} shows several examples of fonts and their impressions from MyFonts dataset~\cite{chen2019large}.
+For example, the font {\tt 4-square} is tagged with a set of impression words $\{$heavy, headline, display, logo, square$\}$.
+This is an interesting phenomenon in that a shape gives a specific impression; however, the correlation between shape and impression is not well studied in a reliable and objective data-driven analysis.

-Our research aims to construct a latent space representing semantics shared with the two modalities, i.e., font images and their impressions, to understand the relationship between them.
-This latent space enables cross-modal translations; we can describe a given font image with appropriate impression words and search for or even generate font images for a given set of impression words through the obtained latent space.
-Fig.~\ref{fig:purpose} illustrates the idea of the shared latent space.
+Our research aims to realize a {\em shared latent space} of the two modalities in order to understand their correlation.
+Fig.~\ref{fig:purpose} illustrates the shared latent space.
 Let $\mathbf{X}_i$ denote the $i$-th font (i.e., a set of images from `A' to `Z' of the $i$-th font) and assume a set of $J_i$ impression words $\mathbf{W}_i=\{w_{i,1},\ldots,w_{i,j},\ldots,w_{i,J_i}\}$ are attached to the font $\mathbf{X}_i$.
-In the $d$-dimensional shared latent space, we expect that $f(\mathbf{X}_i)\sim g(\mathbf{W}_i)$ for all $i$, where the functions $f$ and $g$ give $d$-dimensional representations of $\mathbf{X}_i$ and $\mathbf{W}_i$, respectively.
+In the $d$-dimensional shared latent space, we expect that $f(\mathbf{X}_i)\sim g(\mathbf{W}_i)$ for all $i$, where the embedding functions $f$ and $g$ give $d$-dimensional representations of $\mathbf{X}_i$ and $\mathbf{W}_i$, respectively.
 Therefore, the realization of the latent space is the task of getting the representation functions $f$ and $g$ that satisfy this proximity condition.

-This paper proposes a novel machine learning-based analysis framework, as shown in Fig.~\ref{fig:overview}, for constructing a shared latent space.
-We rely on a {\em cross-modal} network structure, where two modalities $\mathbf{X}_i$ and $\mathbf{W}_i$ are fed to two neural networks that realize $f$ and $g$, respectively.
-Those two neural networks are co-trained to build a shared latent space.
-In order to guarantee that the representations $f(\mathbf{X}_i)$ and $g(\mathbf{W}_i)$ still keep the original information carried by $\mathbf{X}_i$ and $\mathbf{W}_i$, our framework employs an auto-encoder for each modality.